pidhii/opium/README.md

 # Prelude

-I have a dream of creating some perfect kind of programming language, that is as all-rounded as C++, as powerful as Scheme, and as simple as Python.
+I have a dream of creating some perfect kind of programming language that is as all-rounded as C++, as powerful as Scheme, and as simple as Python.
 This project is my yet-another-iteration towards this impossible goal.

-In the folder ./osl you can find the language built on top of the Opium-engine:
+In the folder ./osl, you can find the language built on top of the Opium-engine:
 **O**pium **S**cripting **L**anguage (OSL).
 Syntax highlighting for VS-Code is
 available in some of my other repos on GitHub.
 OSL "compiles" into scheme scripts meant to be run or compiled by [Chicken scheme](https://call-cc.org/).